 And then there are the usual lame excuses…

 “It’s very spacious”

-Mussolini was a product of his time, it didn’t stop a mob of angry Italians hanging him from a lamp post.
-The view from the top of a 500ft high pile of turd would be amazing.
+Mussolini was a product of his time, it didn’t stop an angry mob hanging him from a lamp post.
+The view from the top of a 500ft high turd would be amazing.
 It would still be an unfeasibly large turd.
 You know what’s even more spacious?
 A motorway.
 Go play.

 So I’m going to make a stand.
 I’m going to try to not spend any more money in these concrete monstrosities, these breezeblock towers of Dis, I’m sick of them.
 If you’re constructed out of grey solidified sludge and you haven’t even got the decency to at least pretend you are made of something more worthy, I’ve got nothing to say to you.
 Go away.
 I don’t want you in my sketch.